Essential Tips for Thriving in Sustainable Gardening

 Sustainable gardening embraces creativity and resourcefulness.
 Old pallets become vertical planters.
 Wine bottles transform into garden edging.
 Broken terracotta pots create drainage layers in containers.

-Consider what you can repurpose.
-This zero-waste gardening approach saves money and keeps materials out of landfills.
+This zero waste gardening approach saves money and keeps materials out of landfills.

 Natural Mulches and Soil Amendments